fieldtrip/website/tutorial/plotting.md

 {% include image src="/assets/img/tutorial/plotting/fig2.png" %}

-The advantage of **[ft_singleplotER](https://github.com/fieldtrip/fieldtrip/blob/release/ft_singleplotER.m)** is that it does the bookeeping for you.
-E.g. you can plot the mean over all MLC channels, which are MEG channels over left-central region
+The advantage of **[ft_singleplotER](https://github.com/fieldtrip/fieldtrip/blob/release/ft_singleplotER.m)** is that it does the bookeeping for you. e.g., you can plot the mean over all MLC channels, which are MEG channels over left-central region

     cfg = [];
     cfg.xlim = [-0.2 1.0];